-Jasmine R. Wilson is an American vocalist, poet, improviser, and educator based in New York City.
-She trained in classical vocal performance at McGill University in Montreal, Canada, where she also hosted and produced several Canadian radio programs.
+Jasmine R. Wilson is a versatile American vocalist, educator, and media maker based in New York City.
+She trained in vocal performance at McGill University in Montreal, Canada, where she also hosted and produced several Canadian radio programs.
 She has taught music and English as a Second Language in France and Canada.
 Jasmine enjoys combining her international experience in music, improvisation, and media production into thoughtful educational exchanges in the arts.

 In New York City, Jasmine regularly performs classical works by underrepresented female composers and composers of color as a vocalist with The Dream Unfinished (TDU), an activist orchestra.
 Through TDU, she has collaborated with Lincoln Center, Carnegie Hall, and the DiMenna Center.
 Internationally, Jasmine has appeared with Canadian funk/R&B bands What It Is, the Morphtet, Freak Motif, and Kalmunity.
 While in Montreal, Jasmine hosted Soul Perspectives on CKUT 90.3 FM, as well as produced multiple radio programs for CJAD 800 Radio and the Kelly Alexander Show.
 She currently is a Community Engagement Specialist at New York City's PBS Station, WNET.